Eddie Almeida, Finance Director

-Ada Dortch has been with Impact NW since 2013; first as the Grants Director and then as the Development Director in 2018.
-She brings over 10 years of experience in nonprofit fundraising, program development, and project management.
+Ada Dortch has been with Impact NW since 2013.
+She brings 20 years of experience in human rights advocacy, nonprofit fundraising, program development, and project management.
 She previously worked in a large hospital system, and with an international human rights organization where she was responsible for program development and fundraising across 40 countries in Europe and Central Asia.
 Ada also comes from a social work background and brings these experiences with her in her fundraising role.
 Ada is committed to helping the community where she was born and lives.
-Ada resides in NE Portland with her husband and her fantastische 4岁。
+Ada lives in Northeast Portland.

 Sharing similar experiences with many of Impact NW’s clients from the early stages of her immigration, Jana has a deep understanding of issues such as poverty and lack of resources.
 Because of that experience, she is also aware of the need for empowerment, Trauma-Informed Care, wrap-around services, and community support.